2bdulra7manRea/apartments-rental/readme.md

 ## Features

+- Node.js application based on a layered architecture with MySQL database.
 - User Authentication using JWT.
 - Three roles: Client, Admin, and Realtor.
 - User functionalities: Login, Register, Logout.
 - Filtering apartments by price, number of rooms, and size.
 - Integration with Google Maps to display apartment locations.

+# Project Title

+Brief project description goes here.

+## Technologies and Patterns Used

+- **Repository Pattern:** Implemented the repository pattern to separate data retrieval logic from the rest of the application.

+- **Builder Pattern:** Utilized the builder pattern to construct complex objects in a step-by-step fashion, allowing for flexible object creation.

+- **Functional Hooks in React:**

+  - `useState`, `useEffect`, `useContext`, and other React hooks were employed to manage state and other React features in functional components.

+- **UseQuery with AJAX in React:**

+  - Leveraged the `useQuery` hook (possibly from Apollo Client or React Query) to handle AJAX requests in a declarative manner, simplifying data fetching and state management.

+- **UseForm Hooks for Form Management:**
+  - Integrated `useForm` hooks, possibly from libraries like `react-hook-form`, to streamline form state, validation, and submission processes.

 ### Roles and Permissions